Charles Akindiji Akinola

 Charles Akindiji Akinola (born July 1956) is a Nigerian government official, businessman and consultant.
-He is the Chief of Staff to the Executive Governor, State of Osun.
-He worked as the Director General of the Office of Economic Development and Partnerships in the state of Osun, Nigeria.
+He is the Chief of Staff to the governor of Osun State, Nigeria.
+He worked as the director general of the Office of Economic Development and Partnerships in the state of Osun.
 He was also a team leader in the Osun Rural Enterprise and Agriculture Program (O-REAP).
-He has advised State and Federal Governments in Nigeria regarding the design and structure of International Development Cooperation agreements and protocols as well as the management of a wide range of economic development programs.
+He has advised state and federal Governments in Nigeria regarding the design and structure of International Development Cooperation agreements and protocols as well as the management of a wide range of economic development programs.
 He has participated in the deliberations of the US Government's Advisory Committee on Voluntary Foreign Aid (ACVFA).

 Career

-He taught at the University of Ibadan in Nigeria from 1984 until 1989 and was on the training and research faculty of the Pan African Institute for Development (PAID) in Buea, Cameroon 1990.
+Akinola taught at the University of Ibadan in Nigeria from 1984 until 1989 and was on the training and research faculty of the Pan African Institute for Development (PAID) in Buea, Cameroon 1990.

-Country Director of TechnoServe, a US-based international development agency between 1993 and 1998.
+He was country director of TechnoServe, a US-based international development agency between 1993 and 1998.